-How many times have you been browsing Amazon and put something in your cart, only to abandon it before you actually make the decision to buy?
+How many times have you been browsing Amazon and put something in your cart, only to abandon it before you make the decision to buy?
 Job seekers do the same thing when it comes to applying for jobs.
-Many will go to a company’s career site because they are interested in the company, but not quite ready to apply.
-So what do you do to keep interested job seekers from leaving your career site – and out of the possibility of future employment – forever?
+Many will go to a company’s career site because they're interested in the company, but they may not be quite ready to apply.
+So what do you do to keep interested job seekers from leaving your career site – possibly forever?

-Two words: Talent network.
+Two words: Talent networks.
 A talent network is a database of job candidates who have shown an interest in your company.
-If candidates are not ready to apply – or even if they are – they can join your talent network to receive ongoing communication (via email or text) that enables them to learn more about your company, job openings and other career-related information.
-By enabling high potential candidates to join your talent network without the pressure to apply, you keep them from slipping through the cracks and keep them engaged for the future.
+Whether candidates are ready to apply or not, they can join your talent network to receive ongoing communication (via email or text) that enables them to learn more about your company, job openings and other career-related information.
+By enabling high-potential, interested candidates to join your talent network without the pressure to apply, you keep them from slipping through the cracks and engaged for future openings.

-But that only scratches the surface regarding the benefits of talent networks.
-Talent networks help you:
+But that only scratches the surface of talent network benefits.
+They also help you:

-- Save time recruiting.
-Talent networks enable you to build a pool of interested candidates so that when you have a position to fill – today, tomorrow or even a year from now – you don’t have to create a job ad, post it and wait for applications to trickle in.
-You can simply go directly to your talent network and source from there.
+Talent networks enable you to build a pool of interested candidates so that when you have a position to fill – today, tomorrow or even a year from now – you don’t always have to create a job ad, post it and wait for applications to trickle in.
+You can go directly to your focused talent network and source from there.

-- Get a better quality of hire.
-Candidates in your talent network are individuals who are truly interested in your company and excited about working there, so they are engaged before they even start.
+Candidates in your talent network are individuals who are truly interested in your company and excited about working there, so they're engaged before they even start.
 They also take the time to learn about your company, understand the culture and decide for themselves if they would be a good fit.
-Because hires from your talent network tend to have a deeper knowledge of your company, there is no “buyer’s remorse” once they have joined the company.